 Get Some Sleep

 Seriously.
-The medical field has finally woke up (pun intended) to the fact that it’s not just a “good idea” to get a solid eight hours of sleep—it’s absolutely critical for your health.
+The medical field has finally woken up (pun intended) to the fact that it’s not just a “good idea” to get a solid eight hours of sleep—it’s absolutely critical for your health.

 Sleep-deprived people who regularly get less than 7-8 hours of sleep per night are not only more irritable and less focused, they also show a lot of the hallmark signs of depression and anxiety.8 A few nights of bad sleep here and there are inevitable, but if you haven’t slept well in years or even a decade or more, it will have outsized effects across your entire life.

 Get into a regular sleep routine, limit/eliminate your caffeine and alcohol consumption, and turn the screens off at night.

 If you have real trouble sleeping, see a doctor.
 It might be as simple as figuring out a new routine or you might need more intervention.
 Either way, it’s worth it.

 Solid sleep will also make all the following healthy habits that much easier because, well, you won’t be so damn tired and burnt out when it comes time to do them.

 I probably don’t need to tell you that regular exercise has all sorts of health benefits and makes you feel better and blah blah blah… I’m not going to tell you that exercise is a cure-all for any mental health issues you might be having, but it can definitely start to push your body and mind in the right direction.

 A short walk can boost your energy levels when you’re dragging a bit, giving you the extra nudge you need to get some work done or get through a setback in your day.
 Nearly all forms of exercise help relieve stress, especially things like martial arts.